-Time intervals selected by Interval Filters may overlap within one thread.
-For example, it is obvious that UI Freezes can take place on the main thread when it runs User Code.
+The main difference compared to the Events filters is that time intervals selected by Interval Filters may overlap within one thread.
 If you apply two or more filters with overlapping intervals, the resulting time interval will be their intersection.
-Thus, if you simultaneously apply the UI Freezes and User Code filters, the resulting filter will be "Select all time intervals where the user code was running during the UI freeze ".
+For example, if you simultaneously apply the UI Freezes and User Code interval filters, the result will be "Select all time intervals where the user code was running during the UI freeze".

 TaskAPI) are executed.

 Interval event name.

 Total time the event lasted on selected threads.
 Note that UI freezes take place only on the UI thread, therefore, freeze time will be calculated only if the corresponding UI thread is selected.

 The percentage of time the event lasted relative to the total selected time.